Ethereum vs. Bitcoin: What’s the Difference?

 Browse This Content:

 Before we can compare Ethereum vs. Bitcoin, we have to understand them both separately.
-RIght off the bat, it’s important to understand that as the first cryptocurrency, Bitcoin was the basis that Ethereum was built upon.
-You may already be familiar with Bitcoin, but here’s a short background on what it is and why it came into existence:
+Right off the bat, it’s important to understand that as the first cryptocurrency, Bitcoin was the basis that Ethereum was built upon.

 - Eliminate the need to share personal information with an intermediary,